nadar/luya-login-image/README.md

 [![Latest Stable Version](https://poser.pugx.org/nadar/luya-login-image/v/stable)](https://packagist.org/packages/nadar/luya-login-image)
 [![Total Downloads](https://poser.pugx.org/nadar/luya-login-image/downloads)](https://packagist.org/packages/nadar/luya-login-image)

 This will display a background image on the LUYA admin login screen.
 The images are curated by myself and will contain landscapes or pictures about special events.
-The images will change from time to time so you won't get boreded whenever log into admin area.
+The images will change from time to time so you won't get bored whenever log into admin area.

 ![Background Login Image](https://raw.githubusercontent.com/nadar/luya-login-image/master/bg-image.png)